unredacted-word/spectacle/book/foreword.md

 of contemporary society.
 Thus, my suggested chapter reading order is: **4, 5, 7, 8**, _then_ **1, 2, 3, 6, 9**.

-My hope is to make Debord’s ideas more accessible to first time readers and those unfamiliar with many of his ideas, and to show how much more relevant _The Spectacle_ is today than when it was first written.
-I am optimistic that, together, we _can_ make another world possible.
+My hope is to make Debord’s ideas more accessible to first time readers and to show how much more relevant _The Spectacle_ is today than when it was first written.
+I am optimistic that together we _can_ make another world possible.

 Ron.
 Adams\
 March 2021